tumblr/docs/api.md

 #### Response

 Returns `200 OK` or an error code.
+The response body parameters are url encoded (`Content-Type: application/x-www-form-urlencoded`), and the standard response properties are omitted.

 | Response Field | Type | Description |
 | -------------- | ---- | ----------- |